pillarwallet/pillarwallet/README.md

 `npm install`

 This will download all the necessary packages to build the project.
-The project can be deployed using the simpple command of `npm start`.
+The project can be deployed using the simple command of `npm start`.
 This will get your project running in development mode.

 **Debugging**